nestibry/umn-cbc-module-01-challenge/README.md

 ## Description

-Refactoring client's codebase following accessibility standards.
+Refactoring client's codebase following accessibility standards to be optimized for search engines.

-- What was your motivation?
+- Refactored codebase to use semanitic HTML element tags
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+- Re-organized HTML elements to folow a logical structure independent of styling and postioning
-- What problem does it solve?
+- Updated heading attributes order
-- What did you learn?
+- Added a descriptive title
-    - test
+- Added accessible 'alt' attributes to images

 ## Installation